OliverDeusch/auto-asm/README.md

 Be sure to accept the option to automatically modify your `.bashrc` or manually update it so that your installed miniconda packages are in your `PATH`.
+The path to conda needs to be added to `.bash_profile`.
+The conda installer only adds it to `.bashrc`by default.

 ```
 $ wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh